 Is cold temperature better for your quad because the motors and battery are less likely to overheat, and the denser air can help propellers to work more efficiently?

-Yes, but the cold can also be very bad for LiPo battery performance, this article explains why LiPo batteries don’t do well in low temperature.
+Yes, it’s true, but the cold can also be very bad for LiPo battery performance, this article explains in detail why LiPo batteries don’t do well in low temperature.

 In a nutshell, the chemical reaction inside batteries can be greatly affected by temperature.